-With its tech, breweries, and location close to the mountains and the big cities, Longmont is booming.
-An experienced personal injury attorney also understands that Longmont has numerous dangerous intersections where people get hurt.
-A recent Times-Call article points out that from 2011-2015 over 1000 crashes happened at only five Longmont intersections.
+While we are able to help you regardless of how you were injured, far and away, most of our clients have been hurt in car accidents.
+Our attorneys know that there are several notorious intersections within the City.
+A recent Times-Call article points out that from 2011-2015 over 1000 crashes happened at only five city intersections.
 If you or a loved one has been injured at one of these or other intersections, we encourage you to reach out to an experienced Longmont personal injury lawyer who can protect and defend your interests regardless of whether a car, motorcycle, bicycle or pedestrian is involved.

 In Colorado, an accident victim can recover three main categories of damages: economic damages, general damages, and physical impairment and disfigurement.
 Experienced Longmont personal injury attorneys understand and work with these three areas of damages on a routine basis and are well-versed in how to prove these damages.